 What Does a Cybersecurity Specialist Do?

 Security support specialists train to understand the basics of computer security.
-Their day-to-day task involves protecting data.
+Their day-to-day tasks involve protecting data.
 This can look like making security updates, monitoring the system, or testing security tools.
 It can also involve making sure the right pieces are in place to protect company data.
 This means properly training others and developing security protocols.

 How to Become a Cybersecurity Specialist